2023-2024 Self-Study for the Middle States Commission on Higher Education

 Standard V Working Group

-Co-Chair: Nicole Deutsch, Director, Assessment
+Co-Chair: Nicole Fortune, Director, Assessment

 Member: Paul Long, Professor, English; Curriculum & Instruction Committee Chair